fregu856/papers/summaries/How Does Batch Normalization Help Optimization?.md

 - _"Instead, we identify a key effect that BatchNorm has on the training process: it reparametrizes the underlying optimization problem to make it more stable (in the sense of loss Lipschitzness) and smooth (in the sense of “effective” β-smoothness of the loss).
 This implies that the gradients used in training are more predictive and well-behaved, which enables faster and more effective optimization."_

 - _"We also show that this smoothing effect is not unique to BatchNorm.
 In fact, several other natural normalization strategies have similar impact and result in a comparable performance gain."_

+### Comments:
+- It has never been clear to me how/why batch normalization works, I even had to remove all BatchNorm layers in an architecture once to get the model to train properly.
+Thus, I definitely appreciate this type of investigation.

+- It is somewhat unclear to me how general the presented theoretical results actually are.